SP7-Ritmare/starterkit/docs/tutorials/admin/scratch.rst

     $ java -version

 Just a note: GET-IT expects to find a webapp named "observations".
-So, before "Install and configure Tomcat", **rename the 52n-sos-webapp.war into observations.war**.
+So, before "Install and configure Tomcat", rename the 52n-sos-webapp.war into observations.war.

 After the deploy of war file, in the http://127.0.0.1:8080/observations you can check the installation of the SOS admin, create a new PostgreSQL database using the PostGIS template created during the PostGIS installation.

     $ sudo su - postgres

     $ psql -U <user>